ibmz-community-cloud/zAnalytics/README.md

 The following instructions can be used to demonstrate running analytics applications using IBM Open Data Analytics for z/OS.
 This analytics examples use data stored in DB2 and VSAM tables, and machine learning algorithms written in Scala and Python.
 You will use fictitious customer information and credit card transaction data to evaluate customer retention.

 ## Architecture
+To be added

 ## Steps

 1. Sign up for an IBM Z Community Cloud account.
 2. Log in to the Self Service Portal.
-3. Configure your Analytics Instance and upload data
+3. Configure your Analytics Instance and upload data.
-4. Use case #1: Run a Scala program in batch mode
+4. Use case #1: Run a Scala program in batch mode.
-5. Use case #2: Run a Python program with Jupyter Notebook
+5. Use case #2: Run a Python program with Jupyter Notebook.
-6. Use case #3: Run a Python program with Jupyter Notebook

 ## Step 1.
 Sign up for an IBM Z Community Cloud account